Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

 What Is Tatting or Shuttle Lace?

 A craft that has come down to us through the centuries, tatting is a method of creating distinctive-looking lace in intricate designs.
 Tatting (or shuttle lace, as it is called) employs the use of a thread-carrying tatting shuttle pointed at both ends.
 A tatter winds thread on the shuttle, then works stitches over the fingers onto the center thread.

 Tatting is made up of basic units: the ring and the chain.
 A tatter fashions knots, loops and picots to create tatted lace.
 The different sections can be arranged into any number of positions, resulting in intricate and near-perfect tatted designs.

 A Simple Tatting Shuttle and Thread Yield Stunning Results

-In this article, we will take a look at how tatting evolved from another ancient method that was used to adorn clothing, how tatting is actually executed, using a shuttle and thread to produce lace, and we will explore tatting as it's known today and modern applications of the craft.
+In this article, we will take a look at how tatting evolved from another ancient method that was used to adorn clothing, how tatting is actually executed using a shuttle and thread to produce lace, tatting as it's known today and modern applications of the craft.